 Super Bowl II 1967: Green Bay Packers

 Bob Long, WR It's a good thing Long has three rings — one for each of his children.
 The receiver has one for the 1965 NFL Championship, one for Super Bowl I and one for Super Bowl II.
 "I have three kids, so I'm glad I have three rings," Long said.
 "When my first son, Andrew, was born, I gave him my ring and put it in a safety deposit box.
 I haven't seen it in 40 years.
-My daughter, Jordan, gets one and my adopted son, Christian, gets one."
-Long showed up to the first day of Packers training camp this past summer wearing his ring from Super Bowl II, and he was proud to explain the ring's three diamonds. "[Vince] Lombardi designed the rings himself and my Super Bowl I ring has one diamond," Long said.
-"Super Bowl II, Lombardi wanted something to recognize the event of three straight championships."
+My daughter, Jordan, gets one and my adopted son, Christian gets one."
+Long showed up to the first day of Packers training camp this past summer wearing his ring from Super Bowl II, and he was proud to explain why it contained by three diamonds. "(Vince) Lombardi designed the rings himself and my Super Bowl I ring has one diamond," Long said.
+"Super Bowl II, Lombardi wanted something to recognize the event of three-straight championships."

 Super Bowl III 1968: New York Jets

-John Schmitt, C "A miracle."
-That's how Schmitt described getting his ring back after four decades.
+John Schmitt, C "A miracle," that's how Schmitt described getting his ring back after four decades.
 Through an implausible series of events, he was reunited with his ring after he lost it while surfing in Hawaii 40 years ago.
 A lifeguard found it while snorkeling, then stashed it in his closet.
-When the lifeguard died in 2011, his great-niece discovered the hidden treasure while rummaging through his belongings.
-Once family members identified it as a Super Bowl ring, they contacted the NFL, which directed them to the Jets.
+When he died in 2011, his great-niece discovered the hidden treasure while rummaging through his belongings.
+Once they identified it as a Super Bowl ring, they contacted the NFL, which directed them to the Jets.
 Schmitt would befriend the family that found his ring and their bond remains strong.
 "We've become a big family," says Schmitt, who has vacationed with the family in Hawaii.

 Super Bowl IV 1969: Kansas City Chiefs

 Jan Stenerud, K The 1969 Chiefs didn't have a public event to distribute the rings to honor their Super Bowl IV victory.
-"We got our rings in the mail in June, I think it was," Stenerud said.
+"We got our rings in the mail in June, I think it was," kicker Jan Stenerud said.
 "It was very quiet."
-The rings came with a small wooden plaque that read: "Remember that you are World Champions.
+The rings came with a small wooden plaque that read, "Remember that you are World Champions.
 Handle yourself with class and style, grace and dignity."
-It was signed: "Hank Stram, head coach."
+It was signed "Hank Stram, head coach."

 Super Bowl V 1970: Baltimore Colts